-For Yorkshire Festival 2016, two of the county’s most renowned artists, composer Gavin Bryars and poet Blake Morrison, joined forces to create a new work to be experienced on the stopping train journey from Goole (Bryars’ birthplace) to Hull (or vice versa).
+Two of the county’s most renowned artists, composer Gavin Bryars and poet Blake Morrison, joined forces to create a new work to be experienced on the stopping train journey from Goole (Bryars’ birthplace) to Hull (or vice versa).

 The piece, called The Stopping Train, is designed specifically for this journey following the sequence of stations between Goole and Hull.
+Simply play each track when the train leaves the station in the title of each track.

 "This journey has strong links to the area of East Yorkshire where I grew up, and this commission allows me to engage creatively with this environment for the first time.
 I have long admired Glenn Gould’s remarkable train journey-related The Idea of North as well as the obsessive train pieces by the Canadian Eldon Rathburn, who made the final realisation of Percy Grainger’s Train Music.
 This project with Blake gives me the chance to make my own train music at last."